Tips

 parents

 This develops trust.
-Mom and Dad are more likely to be flexible if they can trust you to get home on time.
+Your parents are more likely to be flexible if they can trust you to arrive places when you say you are going to.

 2. Check in.

 If for some reason you're going to be late, let your parents know.
 If your plans change, tell them.
-When you get home, don't head straight for your room; talk to your parents.
+When you get home, talk to your parents, let them know how your day went.

-4. Put aside some time for Mom and Dad.
+4. Put aside some time for your family.

 5. Share your feelings.

-If they have to guess how you are feeling, it's likely that they will guess wrong.
-That can lead to more questions or negative statements or consequences.
-Then you or they feel irritated or upset.
-It's simpler to tell them what's going on.
+If your parents guess how you are feeling, it's likely that they will guess wrong.
+That can lead to more questions and possible consequences.
+Then you or they might feel irritated or upset.
+It's easier to tell them what's going on and how you feel about it.

 6. Admit your mistakes.